dotnet/csharpstandard/standard/expressions.md

 - If `x` is classified as a tuple `(x1, ..., xn)` with arity `n`:
   - `y` is deconstructed with `n` elements to a tuple expression `e`.
   - a result tuple `t` is created by converting `e` to `T` using an implicit tuple conversion.
-  - for each `xi` in order left to right, a simple assignment `xi = t.Itemi` is performed, except that the `xi` are not evaluated again.
+  - for each `xi` in order from left to right, a simple assignment `xi = t.Itemi` is performed, except that the `xi` are not evaluated again.
   - `t` is yielded as the result of the assignment.

 > *Note*: if the compile time type of `x` is `dynamic` and there is an implicit conversion from the compile time type of `y` to `dynamic`, no runtime resolution is required. *end note*